 How is COVID-19 affecting your hours of operation?

-- Admissions will be open normal hours – 8 a.m. to 5 p.m.
-Monday thru Friday, and 9 am to 5 p.m. on Saturday and Sunday.
-Owner surrenders are by appointment only.
+- Admissions is open normal hours – 8 a.m. to 5 p.m.
+Monday thru Friday, and 9 am to 5 p.m. on Saturday and Sunday by appointment only.
 Please call (505) 983-4309 x1606 to speak with an Admissions Counselor before coming in.
 See stray animal protocol below.

 - Behavior & Training Training support and classes have moved online!
 Visit this link to sign up for a class and contact us at (505) 983-4309 x1251 or via email at firstname.lastname@example.org with any training or behavioral concerns.